16.5 KB · updated 2026-07-06 · md

 # Auto mode: tries RAG-Anything (when enabled), then Cognee, then compiled-wiki search.

-tesserae project ask "What does the integration spec say about parser routing?"
+tesserae ask "What does the integration spec say about parser routing?"

 # Force a specific backend.